AdrianLara/ACME_ioet_excersice/README.md

 # ACME_ioet_excersice
-Exercise developed for the recruitment process of the vacant Python Developer at IOET
+Exercise developed for the recruitment process of the vacancy for Python Developer at IOET

 #### GOAL